PS Form 3624: Nonprofit Mailing Application

-Save 40–60% on Postage with Non-Profit Rates
+Save 37–52% on Postage with Nonprofit Rates

 If your organization has 501(c)(3) tax-exempt status, you may qualify for dramatically reduced USPS postage rates.
-Non-profit Marketing Mail rates are among the lowest postage rates available — often saving organizations thousands of dollars per year on fundraising appeals, newsletters, event invitations, and direct mail campaigns.
+Nonprofit Marketing Mail rates are among the lowest postage rates available — saving organizations thousands of dollars per year on fundraising appeals, newsletters, event invitations, and direct mail campaigns.
+Cornerstone has helped dozens of Hudson Valley nonprofits apply for and maintain their USPS authorization.
+Already have privileges?
+Learn how to update your nonprofit information with USPS Form 6015.

-Mail Type Commercial Rate* Non-Profit Rate* Savings
+Mail Type / Sort Level Commercial Rate Nonprofit Rate Savings

-Real Savings Example
+Real Savings Example — 2026 Rates

-A non-profit sending 5,000 fundraising letters per quarter (20,000 annually) at 5-digit automation rates saves approximately $2,020 per year compared to commercial rates.
-Over five years, that's more than $10,000 back in your budget for programs and services.
+A nonprofit sending 5,000 fundraising letters per quarter (20,000 annually) at 5-digit automation rates saves approximately $3,880 per year compared to commercial rates ($0.372 vs. $0.178 = $0.194/piece × 20,000).
+Over five years, that's nearly $19,400 returned to programs and services rather than spent on postage.

-Who Qualifies for Non-Profit Rates?
+Who Qualifies for Nonprofit Rates?

 501(c)(3) charitable organizations